 3. Ask for estimates if your RFP is detailed enough

 We continuously receive requests for “an app like UBER” with a brief description.
 Simultaneously, our potential customers will ask us to send them a proposal and make an assessment.
-In this scenario, this customer is likely sending out the same request to other app development companies with the intent to compare their offers.
+In this scenario, this customer is probably sending out the same request to other app development companies with the intent to compare their offers.

-Just imagine that you are a construction company, and a potential customer asks you, “How much does it cost to build a house?”
+Imagine that you are a construction company, and a potential customer asks you, “How much does it cost to build a house?”
 Now, you can understand how we feel.

 To avoid this problem, make sure to describe your product in-depth in your RFP.
 This way, potential vendors will be able to make a more accurate proposal or price estimation.
 Then, you can compare companies without having to worry that your newly-hired contractor misunderstood your scope of work.